open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 `io.opentelemetry.javaagent.tooling.AgentInstaller` from that `AgentClassLoader` and then passes control on to the `AgentInstaller` (now in the `AgentClassLoader`).
 The `AgentInstaller` then installs all of the instrumentations with the help of ByteBuddy.
-Instead of using agent classloader all agent classes could be shaded and used from the bootstrap classloader.
+Instead of using agent class loader all agent classes could be shaded and used from the bootstrap class loader.
 However, this opens de-serialization security vulnerability and in addition to that the shaded classes are harder to debug.

-The complicated process above ensures that the majority of auto-instrumentation agent's classes are totally isolated from application classes, and an instrumented class from arbitrary classloader in JVM can still access helper classes from bootstrap classloader.
+The complicated process above ensures that the majority of auto-instrumentation agent's classes are totally isolated from application classes, and an instrumented class from arbitrary class loader in JVM can still access helper classes from bootstrap class loader.

 ### Agent jar structure